Lydia

-Lydia (Λυδία; Lȳdia) was an Iron Age kingdom situated in western Anatolia, in modern-day Turkey.
-Later, it became an important province of the Achaemenid Empire and then the Roman Empire.
-Its capital was Sardis.
+Lydia (Λυδία; Lȳdia) was a powerful Iron Age civilization prominent in western Anatolia in the 8th to 6th centuries BCE.
+Its capital and only city at Sardis.
+They are known in part for the world's first coinage, and rapid expansion based on their immense wealth in gold.
+They established cultural, economic, military, and diplomatic relations with the Greeks to their west, and the Assyrians, Babylonians, Egyptians, Phrygians, and others to the east and south.

+The Lydian civilization had their own Indo-European language and an independent religious system.
+Their capital, Sardis, is known for its layout and architectural design; its terracing method influenced the planning of other multi-level cities.
+The ancient burial mounds at Bin Tepe are among the largest on Earth.

-At some point before 800 BCE, the Lydian people achieved some sort of political cohesion, and existed as an independent kingdom by the 600s BCE.
-At its greatest extent, during the 7th century BCE, it covered all of western Anatolia.
-In 546 BCE, it became a satrapy of the Achaemenid Empire, known as Sparda in Old Persian.
-In 133 BCE, it became part of the Roman province of Asia.
+At some point before 800 BC, the Lydian people achieved a certain level of political cohesion, and existed as an independent kingdom by the 600s BC.
+At its greatest extent, during the 7th century BC, it covered all of western Anatolia.
+In 546 BC, it became a satrapy of the Achaemenid Empire, known as Sparda in Old Persian.
+In 133 BC, it became part of the Roman province of Asia.

-Lydian coins, made of electrum, are among the oldest in existence, dated to around the 7th century BCE.
+Lydian coins, made of electrum, are among the oldest in existence, dated to around the 7th century BC.